Nike-Half-Marathon-We-Run-DC-Eugenia-Hargrove-Age-of-Grace-1

 5:15 AM Team Photo

-5:30 AM The Central Pennsylvania team headed over to Pennsylvania Ave via the Metro to join the over 17,000 women registered to run or walk.
-It was certainly a sight to see!
+5:30 AM, The Central Pennsylvania team headed to Pennsylvania Ave via the Metro to join the over 17,000 women registered to run or walk.
+It was indeed a sight to see!

-6:30 AM Walkers and runners are grouped by the pace they plan to walk or run.
-Obviously, the seasoned runners being in the very front of the pack.
-Talk about being a sardine in a can but the excitement and thrill of being among women that raised a minimum of $2000.00 per person to participate felt like an adrenaline rush.
-I believe the participants raised over $2 Billion dollars for Leukemia and Lymphoma.
+The seasoned runners are at the very front of the pack.
+Talk about being a sardine in a can, but the excitement and thrill of being among women who raised a minimum of $2000.00 per person to participate felt like an adrenaline rush.
+I believe the participants raised over 2 billion dollars for Leukemia and Lymphoma.

 Nike-Half-Marathon-We-Run-DC-Eugenia-Hargrove-Age-of-Grace-2

-8:45 AM, I saw the bus (that comes to pick up the stragglers that may not finish the marathon on time) on the other side of the road, boy did that motivate me to pick up my pace.
-My goal for my first ever marathon was to complete the race on my own without the bus driving me over the finish line.
-I was told that if I kept up my new found pace I should complete the race before the 11:00 end time.
-It was easy to get motivated along the course with curbside cheerleaders providing words and signs of encouragements, live entertainment and of course the training coaches.
-It did help also to know that my family was waiting to see me cross the red carpeted finish line.
+I saw the bus (that comes to pick up the stragglers who may not finish the marathon on time) on the other side of the road; boy, did that motivate me to pick up my pace.
+My goal for my first-ever marathon was to complete the race on my own without the bus driving me over the finish line.
+I was told that if I kept up my newfound pace, I should complete the race before the 11:00 end time.
+It was easy to get motivated along the course, with curbside cheerleaders providing words and signs of encouragement, live entertainment, and training coaches.
+It also helps to know that my family was waiting to see me cross the red-carpeted finish line.

 Nike-Half-Marathon-We-Run-DC-Eugenia-Hargrove-Age-of-Grace-3